UConn Huskies women's basketball: 2025 National Championship

+Going into the tournament, UConn was ranked #3 in both polls but was a #2 seed in the Spokane regional.
+They defeated #15 seed Arkansas State and #10 seed South Dakota State in the first two rounds to advance to their 31st consecutive Sweet Sixteen.
+UConn then defeated #3 seed Oklahoma 82–59 in the Sweet Sixteen and won a rematch with #1 seed USC 78–64 in the Elite Eight to advance to their 24th Final Four.
+Bueckers, who had already declared for the 2025 WNBA draft, scored over 30 points in three straight games, including a career-high 40 against Oklahoma.
+In the National Semifinals, UConn stunned the #1 overall seed UCLA with a 34–point victory (85–51) to advance to their 1st national championship game since 2022, a rematch against South Carolina.
+The Huskies ultimately found their revenge with a 23–point blowout of the Gamecocks (82–59) to win their record 12th national title.
+Azzi Fudd was named the tournament's most outstanding player.
+This was the program's first title since 2016, and the Huskies won it with an average margin of victory of 32.8 points per tournament game.

+UConn finished their season with a 37–3 record, ending with a 16-game winning streak.
+All 37 of their victories were by double digit margins.
+Sarah Strong led the team in rebounds during the season.
+Bueckers led the team in points and assists, and she finished her UConn career with the third-most points in program history.

 Head coaches

 Sandra Hamm (1974–1975)

-Sandra Hamm, a Terryville native, was employed part-time as the interim women's coach in the 1974–1975 season, when the team was 2–8.
+Sandra Hamm, a Terryville native, was employed part-time as the interim women's coach in the 1974–75 season, when the team was 2–8.
 When she wasn't coaching, she taught physical education at a junior high school in Manchester.

 Wanda Flora (1975–1980)

 After graduating from college in California, Wanda Flora went to graduate school at Indiana University, where she was an assistant coach for the women's basketball team and coached the junior varsity team.
 After a brief stint at a small college in Pennsylvania, she applied for the job at UConn, starting in 1975 and leading the team to a 38–66 record in five seasons.
 During her tenure, shooting guard Karen Mullins was the first UConn woman to receive a basketball scholarship; that number had increased to 12 by 1980.

 Jean Balthaser (1980–1985)

 In 1980 the university hired Jean Balthaser, who had coached at the University of Pittsburgh.
 Ms. Balthaser continued to expand the program, leading UConn to its first winning season in her first year as coach, and finishing with a 52–88 record over five seasons.